MicrosoftDocs/win32-pr.pt-br/desktop-src/Msi/hiding-the-cancel-button-during-an-installation.md

-A ação personalizada do VBScript a seguir oculta o botão **Cancelar** .
+A ação personalizada do VBScript a seguir oculta o **botão** Cancelar.

 ```VB